netadr/netadr.github.io/content/blog/a-quick-glimpse-sbz/index.md

 +++
 title = "What is \"SBZ\"?"
 date = 2022-12-01
-description = "A brief overview of an old Equation Group malware framework" tags = ["malware", "reverse-engineering"]
+description = "A brief overview of an old novel malware framework" tags = ["malware", "reverse-engineering"]
 +++

 ## Introduction

-Some months ago, a tweet [^1] was mentioned in passing within GReAT's APT Trends Q2 2022 report. [^2]
+Some months ago, a tweet [^1] was brought to my attention by a collegue.

-This tweet includes a hash for an ELF binary [^3] compiled for Solaris on the SPARC architecture.
+This tweet includes a hash for an ELF binary [^2] compiled for Solaris on the SPARC architecture.

 | Name | MD5 | Size | Extra info |